eme64/blog/_posts/2024-06-24-Auto-Vectorization-and-Store-to-Load-Forwarding.md

 When a load is executed, the CPU thus also does not have to load from main memory if the data is available in one of the caches.
 Loading from cache is much faster than loading from main memory.
-But even more interestingly: we can already load values from the store-buffer in some cases.
+But even more interestingly: the CPU can already load values from the store-buffer in some cases.
 This can cut down the store-load latency drastically.
 For example:

 ```